-We completed analysis of the 26-country Global Epi Study Internet survey dataset to assess the global prevalence and associated characteristics of people who have frequent GI symptoms but do not meet Rome IV criteria for any DGBI diagnosis.
-The findings revealed that one in four adults have such sub-diagnostic symptoms, and that they are associated with substantial adverse impact on quality of life and psychological wellbeing as well as increase in needs for healthcare.
-An abstract from the study was presented at UEG Week 2022, and a paper describing the main findings has been completed and is being submitted for publication.
+We completed an analysis of the 26-country RFGES Internet survey dataset to assess the global prevalence and associated characteristics of people who have frequent GI symptoms in spite of not meeting Rome IV criteria for any DGBI diagnosis and having no history of organic GI disease.
+The findings revealed that one in four adults have such sub-diagnostic GI symptoms and that they are associated with substantial adverse impacts on quality of life and reduced psychological well-being, as well as an increase in need for healthcare.
+This adverse impact is greater if people have multiple sub-diagnostic symptoms or if the symptoms have become chronic (i.e., occurring for at least 6 months).
+An abstract from the study was presented at UEG Week 2022, and a paper describing the main findings has just been published: Palsson OS, Tack J, Drossman DA, et al. Worldwide population prevalence and impact of sub-diagnostic gastrointestinal symptoms.
+Aliment Pharmacol Ther.
+2024;59(7):852-864. doi:10.1111/apt.17894.
+The graphical abstract of the paper below outlines the key findings of this analysis project.